-Are You Wondering if Your Child Needs Outside Emotional Support?
+Are You Wondering if Your Child Needs Emotional Support from a Professional Counselor?

 - Are you concerned because your child has become unhappy or withdrawn?